apache/datasketches-website/docs/Frequency/FrequentDistinctTuplesSketch.md

 ### Understanding the Group output columns

-when the Group is printed as a string, it will output seven columns as follows:
+When the Group is printed as a string, it will output seven columns as follows:

-1. Count: This is the number of retained occurrences in the sketch that belong to this group.
+* __Count__: This is the number of retained occurrences in the sketch that belong to this group.

-2. Est: This is the sketch's estimate of the distinct cardinality of this group based on the Count and the sketche's internal state of Theta.
+* __Est__ This is the sketch's estimate of the distinct cardinality of this group based on the Count and the sketche's internal state of Theta.

-3. UB: The Upper Bound of the confidence interval based on the given numStdDev.
+* __UB__: The Upper Bound of the confidence interval based on the given numStdDev.

-4. LB: The Lower Bound of the confidence interval based on the given numStdDev.
+* __LB__: The Lower Bound of the confidence interval based on the given numStdDev.

-5. Fraction
-6. : The fractional proportion of the cardinality of the entire sketch that this group represents.
+* __Fraction__: The fractional proportion of the cardinality of the entire sketch that this group represents.

-7. RSE: The estimated RSE of this group based on the properties of this group and the internal properties of this sketch.
+* __RSE__: The estimated RSE of this group based on the properties of this group and the internal properties of this sketch.

-8. PriKey: The string identifying this group.
+* __PriKey__: The string identifying this group.